-Expressly renouncing "all other allegiance" adds great evidential weight to the fact that one has performed expatriative act, and the case law is explicit about the legal consequences of doing so.
-A United States citizen who knowingly, intelligently and voluntarily performs a statutory expatriating act and simultaneously renounces United States citizenship demonstrates an intent to relinquish United States citizenship, provided there are no factors of sufficient weight different result. mandate a Terrazas v.
-Haig, Richards v.
+Expressly renouncing "all other allegiance" adds great evidential weight to the fact that one has performed an expatriative act, and the case law is explicit about the legal consequences of doing so.
+A United States citizen who knowingly, intelligently and voluntarily performs a statutory expatriating act and simultaneously renounces United States citizenship demonstrates an intent to relinquish United States citizenship, provided there are no factors of sufficient weight to mandate a different result.
+Terrazas v.
+Haig, supra; Richards v.
 Secretary of State, 752 F.2d 1413 (9th Cir.
 1985); and Meretsky v.
 Department of State, et al., memorandum opinion, Civil Action 85-1985 (D.D.C.
 1985); aff'd. sub nom.
 Meretsky v.
-Department of Justice, et al., memorandum opinion, No. 86-5184 (D.C.
+Department of Justice, et al., memorandum opinion, No. 86-5134 (D.C.
 Cir.
 1987).

 The plaintiff in Terrazas v.
-Haig, supra, made a forma declaration of allegiance to Mexico and expressly renounced his United States citizenship.
-The Court of Appeals held that there was "abundant evidence" that the plaintiff knowingly and intelligently performed the proscribed act with the intention of relinquishing United States nationality.
-He was 22 years old, well-educated and fluent in Spanish when he applied for a certificate of: Mexican nationality that contained an oath of allegiance to Mexico and a renunciation of United States citizenship.
+Haig, supra, made a formal declaration of allegiance to Mexico and expressly renounced his United States citizenship.
+The Court of Appeals held that there was "aoundant evidence" that the plaintiff knowingly and intelligently performed the proscribed act with the intention of relinquishing United States nationality.
+He was 22 years old, well-educated and fluent in Spanish when he applied for a certificate of Mexico and a renunciation of United States citizenship.
 His subsequent conduct also cast doubt on his contention that he lacked the requisite intent to relinquish citizenship.

-Secretary of State, supra, involved the Richards ٧. natural ization in Canada of a United States citizen who swore an oath of allegiance to Queen Elizabeth the Second and made a concomitant declaration renouncing "all allegiance and fidelity to any foreign sovereign or state."
+Richards Secretary of v.
+State, supra, involved the naturalization in Canada of a United States citizen who swore an oath of allegiance to Queen Elizabeth the Second and made a concomitant declaration renouncing "all allegiance and fidelity to any foreign sovereign or state."
 The Court of Appeals for the Ninth Circuit agreed with the district court that "the voluntary taking of a formal oath that includes an explicit renunciation of United States citizenship is ordinarily sufficient to establish a specific intent to renounce United States citizenship."
 8/ 753 F.2d at 1421.
-The court of appeals'accepted that the plaintiff wished to become a Canadian citizen and would have liked also to remain a United States citizen, but because Canada required relinquishment of his other citizenship, he chose to renounce United States citizenship in order to obtain Canadian citizenship.
-Appellant argued that he lacked the requisite intent because he never desired surrender his United States citizenship.
-Since he had no wish to become a Canadian citizen independent of a perceived need to advance his career, the necessary intent was lacking, The Court of Appeals disagreed, saying that if a citizen freely and knowingly chooses to renounce his citizenship and carries out that decision, his choice must be given effect.
-In brief, a citizen's specific intent to cenounce citizenship does not turn on motivation.
+The court of appeals accepted that the plaintiff wished to become a Canadian citizen and would have liked also to remain a United States citizen, but because Canada required relinguishment of his other Citizenship, he chose to renounce United States citizenship in order to obtain Canadian citizenship.
+Appellant argued that he lacked the requisite intent because he never desired to surrender his United States cilizenship.
+Since he had no wish to become a Canadian citizen independent of a perceived need to advance his career, the necessary intent was lacking, he asserted.
+The Court of Appeals disagreed, saying that if a citizen freely and knowingly chooses to renounce his citizenship and carries out that decision, his choice must be given effect.
+In orief, a citizen's specific intent to renounce his citizenship does not turn on motivation.

-A/ We may assume that the court reasoned that since the petitioner renounced all allegiance to any foreign state, he was, in effect, declaring that he did not wish to be in a relationship of reciprocal rights and duties with any state except Canada.
+^{8/} We may assume that the court reasoned that since the petitioner renounced all allegiance to any foreign state, he was, in effect, declaring that he did not wish to be in a relationship of reciprocal rights and duties with any state except Canada.
 He therefore renounced his United States nationality for all intents and purposes.